brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 {"Date": 20973.0, "CPI": 207.2642}
 ```

-FastScore uses an Avro schema system to enforce strong typing on models' inputs
+ModelOp Center uses an Avro schema system to enforce strong typing on models' inputs
 and outputs.
 The Avro schema for this data is:

 ```json